T-Rex-Graph/Codasaurus/README v1.2.txt

 To Do:
 Include better instructions (in app, in comments, as a doc, as a video.)
 Add Orcid funtion for authors
+Modularize Codasaurus
+Delete removed nodes from the list of nodes when the remove button is used